 it causes the total and immediate SHUT-OFF of the machine in order to prevent the unit from operating in abnormal and dangerous conditions.

-When the ice maker stops on account of this protective device, there is a simultaneous glowing of the RED LED and RED LIGHT (STEADY), warning the user of the Hi Temperature situation.
-After having eliminated the source of the condenser hitemperature, to restart the machine it is necessary to switch OFF (wait few seconds) and switch ON again the unit.
+When the ice maker stops on account of this protective device, there is a simultaneous glowing of the RED LED, warning the user of the Hi Temperature situation.

+After having efiminated the source of the condenser hi-temperature, to restart the machine just switching OFF and ON the unit at main line switch.

 The ice machine resumes its normal operation by going through the 5 minutes water filling phase.

+MXG refrigerant operating pressures (suction/ discharge) may change according to models.
+See related table at pag.
+25.

-At the start of the freezing cycle the refrigerant suction or lo-pressure declines gradually according to the ice maker model and used refrigerant with the growing of the ice thickness with the cubes fully formed in the cup molds.
-The total length of the freezing cycle ranges from 20 to 25 minutes.
+The total length of the freezing cycle ranges f rom 20 to 25 minutes.

-DEFROST OR HARVEST CYCLE (Fig. E-F-G-H)
+DEFROST OR HARVEST CYCLE (Fig. D)